 1.Open Up a World of Job Opportunities

 Learning a second language opens up a ton of career opportunities.
-I’m not just talking about freelancing or working location-independently either, though these are excellent ideas which I’ve personally used.
+I’m not just talking about freelancing or working location-independently either, though these are excellent ideas that I’ve personally used.
 There are lots of other ways that speaking two or more languages can improve your employment prospects.

 The world is changing fast.
 More companies than ever are doing business in several – often dozens of – countries around the world, but they can’t do it without hiring globally-minded people who can speak at least one foreign language.
-Ever wanted to be like those people you see in the airport travelling to foreign countries “on business” all the time?
+Ever wanted to be like those people you see in the airport traveling to foreign countries “on business” all the time?
 That can be you.

 Even in small, local companies, chances are that the ability to speak a second language will set you apart from other applicants.